 I am both a first-generation American and student, with immigrant parents from Eritrea, and am happy to share my experiences and advice with adjusting and acclimating to college and collegiate life.
 I also enjoy getting involved in my community and throughout UB and have been a part of multiple clubs while attending.
 I have served on the Resident Hall Council as a senator for my freshmen dorm, have been on the E-Board of MAPS (the Minority Association of Pre-Medical Students) as the volunteer coordinator and currently serve as the activities coordinator, and have been an active member of both the BSU (Black Student Association) and ASA (African Student Association) to garner a community and connect to my roots while at UB.
 I additionally volunteer and shadow regularly at the Pediatric and Adolescent Urgent Care of WNY here in Buffalo.

-I am a 3rd year Exercise Science student working towards my Masters in Athletic Training.
+I am a third-year exercise science student working towards my master's in athletic training.
 I hope to achieve this through the 3+2 accelerated MSAT program.
-Through working with the University at Buffalo’s Football Athletic Training team, I have been showed that Athletic Training is definitely the career I want to pursue.
+Through working with the University at Buffalo’s Football Athletic Training Team, I have been shown that athletic training is definitely the career I want to pursue.
 In the future, I aim to work at the collegiate or professional level.

 I am currently a sophomore at the University at Buffalo majoring in exercise science and minoring in nutrition.
 I plan to further my education by applying to the 3+3 program in order to get my doctorate in physical therapy.
 I am very interested in pursuing a career in orthopedic or pediatric physical therapy and am extremely passionate about advocating for the physical therapy occupation.
 Throughout my experience at UB, shadowing opportunities, and extensive number of volunteer hours, I have come to appreciate health and wellness even more.
 I hope to adjust how health care is practiced and work towards incorporating more public health and wellness efforts into my career.